luethe007/Serverless_TODO/README.md

 ## Backend

-To deploy an application run the following commands:
+To deploy the application run the following commands:

 ```
 cd backend